VineshReddy/polybar-redshift/README.md

 Left click to toggle redshift on/off

 # Configuration
-Make sure $envFile in redshift.sh points to correct location of env.sh Place your script file in ~/.config/polybar/scripts/ or change everywhere you see '~/.config/polybar/scripts/'
+Make sure $envFile in redshift.sh points to correct location of env.sh <br />
+Place your script file in `~/.config/polybar/scripts/` or change everywhere you see `~/.config/polybar/scripts/` in module

 Add scripts to ~/.config/polybar/scripts and load module from polybar